Homemade Butter Wheat Pie Crust - A Versatile, Nutritious Treat, graphic of lattice pie crust on top of blueberry pie with a piece removed

 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-Whole Wheat Flour
+Whole Wheat Flour in Pie Crusts

 Whole Wheat Pie Crust’s Versatility

-The flaky texture and distinctive flavor of this crust complements both sweet and savory fillings.
+The flaky texture and distinctive flavor of this crust complement both sweet and savory fillings.
 I like to use this crust for classic fruit pies, quiches, tarts, and pot pies.
 You’ll want to double the recipe when making pies that require a top and bottom crust.
-I tend to double the recipe and freeze to have on hand when I want to save time.
+I tend to double the recipe and freeze it to have on hand when I want to save time.

-The Art of Cold Pastry Making
+The Essential Nature of Cold Pastry Ingredients

 Cold ingredients are essential when making pastry—this butter wheat crust recipe is no exception.
 Chilled butter and ice-cold water help create those coveted flaky layers.
 By keeping the ingredients cold, you allow the butter to remain solid until it melts during baking, resulting in a tender and crisp crust.

-Tip for Successful Crust Mixing
+Tip for Successful Whole Grain Pie Crust Mixing

 Whole wheat flour requires more liquid than white flour because it contains more bran and germ, which absorb moisture more readily.
 The bran and germ in whole wheat flour are rich in fiber and fat, both of which have a higher capacity to absorb water compared to the starch found in white flour.
 Additionally, whole wheat flour tends to produce a denser dough because of its higher protein content, so extra hydration is needed to ensure that the gluten network is properly developed and the dough has the right consistency.

-Storage and Freezing Options
+Storage and Freezing Options for Whole Grain Pie Crusts

 Butter Wheat Pie Crust